gahan-corporation/wyatt/doc/source/howtos/website.rst

 Although it does absolutely nothing we can install it:

-* start the Odoo server
+* start the Gerp server

   .. code-block:: console